 - They could make an appointment with a physical therapist to design an exercise routine that would ensure they were not causing further damage and strengthen areas of concern.

-- Their limiting perceptoin: Exercise meant doing things that may cause additional harm to an already fragile system.
+- Their limiting perception: Exercise meant doing things that may cause additional harm to an already fragile system.

-- They could design environmental systems that would help reinforce their reason for exercising (their “why”), track how successful they were (progress chart), and and help them remember to engage inexercise (they put their exercise in a prominent location in the bathroom).
+- They could design environmental systems that would help reinforce their “why,” track progress and remember to engage.

 Looking for more information?